 METHODS: To answer this question we came up with subquestions, which we answered with literature research and two experiments.
-We researched the influence of repetitive stress on pericardium, caused by the Abiomed pump for two hours.
-In our second experiment we researched whether there is a difference between the fulfillment of the Windkessel function by pericardium and Dacron.

-RESULTS: The pericardial prosthesis has a 7 μ m (7%) decrease (not significant: p = 0.50 - 1.00, $\alpha = 0.05$) in thickness during Measurement 1 and a 30 μ m (33%) decrease (significant: p = 0.01 - 0.02, $\alpha = 0.05$) in thickness during Measurement 2.
-Experiment 2 showed that pericardium decreases the pulse pressure with approximately 30 mmHg, while Dacron increases the pulse pressure with approximately 29 mmHg at different prevailing pressures.
+We researched the influence of on pericardium, caused by the In our second experiment we researched whether there is a difference between the fulfillment of the l function by pericardium and Dacron. (not significant: p = 0.50 - 1.00, RESULTS: The pericardial prosthesis has during Measurement 1 and a $\alpha = 0.05$) in (significant: p = 0.01during Measurement 2.
+Experiment 2 showed that pericardium - 0.02, $\alpha = 0.05$) in with approximately while Dacron at different prevailing pressures.